Raspberriez/Raspberriez/README.md

-- Rewrite the Stable Diffusion app to fix codesign issues
 - Test ElleKit as a way to replace Substrate on sideloaded iOS apps
+- Fix autofill passwords in Strongbox
-- Fix removal of similarly named load commands
+- Fix detection of fat binaries

 "Some mysteries aren't questions to be answered but just a kind of opaque fact, a thing which exists to be not known"